philgyford/wellformed-site/README.md

 We have all the files that Composer installs on the local version added to Git.

-On the Webfaction server, we then just do a git pull to fetch the complete set of files required.
+On the Mythic Beasts server, we then just do a git pull to fetch the complete set of files required.